teal-language/tl/docs/src/macroexp.md

 ```

 At this time, macroexp declarations within records do not allow inference,
-so the `function` type needs to be explicitly declared when implementinga
+so the `function` type needs to be explicitly declared when implementing a
 a field or metamethod as a `macroexp`.
 This requirement may be dropped in
 the future.